 A copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, as filed with the SEC, except for exhibits, will be furnished without charge to any stockholder upon written request to AVROBIO, Inc., One Kendall Square, Building 300, Suite 201, Cambridge, Massachusetts 02139, Attention: Corporate Secretary.
-This proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 are also available on the SEC's website at www.sec.gov, or on our website at http://investors.avrobio.com/financial-information/sec-filings.
+This proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 are also available on the SEC's website at https://investors.avrobio.com/financial-information/sec-filings.